Blog

 1. What is Correlated Color Temperature (CCT)?

-• Warm Light (2700K–3000K): Cozy, inviting, ideal for hospitality and residential spaces.
+• Warm Light (2700K–3000K): Cozy, inviting, ideal for hospitality and residential environments.

-• Neutral Light (3500K–4000K): Balanced, versatile, suitable for offices and retail.
+• Neutral Light (3500K–4000K): Balanced and versatile, commonly used in offices and retail.

-• Cool Light (5000K–6500K): Crisp, energizing, perfect for aviation, helipads, and task-oriented environments.
+• Cool Light (5000K–6500K): Crisp and energizing, suitable for aviation, helipads, and task‑oriented spaces.

 2. The Kelvin Scale in Lighting